mayraberrones94/CCI_technical/anaconda_intro.md

 **macOS**

 To enter the terminal, you can search it directly from the Launchpad or application folder.
-For a shortcut, type `Command` + `Space bar` and type terminal.
-First, we need to ensure that you are in the folder where you want to save the environment.
+Type `Command` + `Space bar` and type terminal for a shortcut.
+First, we must ensure you are in the folder where you want to save the environment.
 When you open the terminal, you should see only your user name:

 <img width="580" alt="Python_terminal" src="https://github.com/mayraberrones94/CCI_technical/assets/35910638/a6cde0f7-1573-488c-8533-aaa591dcbc96">

 For this example, I am going to access my Documents folder.
 You can access whatever folder you wish to save your environment on.

-**Why is this important?** If you save a virtual environment with the same name in the same folder, the terminal is going to interpret it as you want to rewrite the environment, and you will lose the information from the previous one.
-Before you create new environments, make sure that the name and folder you choose are different than previous ones.
+**Why is this important?** If you save a virtual environment with the same name in the same folder, the terminal will interpret it as you want to rewrite it, and you will lose the information from the previous one.
+Before creating new environments, make sure that the name and folder you choose differ from previous ones.

 ```python